Humidity: definition, causes and effects

 • It has visible consequences in buildings.

-There are solutions for control humidity effectively.
+• There are solutions to control humidity effectively.